fixapc/Ultimate_ZFS_Xanmod_Kernel_Builder/README.md

-- This script is for those of you who love ZFS and the Xanmod kernel and want to squeeze every drop of peformance out of your system you can with the perfectly thoughout Performanced based configuration
+- This script is for those of you who love ZFS and the Xanmod kernel and want to squeeze every drop of peformance out of your system you can with the perfectly thoughout performanced based configuration
         NOTE: I spent 6 months on that blue kernel screen while you where sleeping with your girlfriend so trust me this is a really good kernel configuration from a script kiddy and can be easily proven by benchmarks
 - Help Teach Linux Enthusiast The Benefits Of A Highly Customized Kernel
 - Specifically Tuned For ZFS And Low Latency Based KVM Computing
 - Keeping The RIGHT Modules Out Of User Space Interferance And Away From Page Faults By Building The Most Important Ones Into Kernel